32bitx64bit/Thelongdrive-distance-cheat/README.md

 A distance cheat for The long drive.

 Installation.
-(WINDOWS SCROLL DOWN FOR LINUX INSTALLATION) Download "The-long-drive-distance-cheat-.reg" double click it.
-Run the game, And enjoy!
+(WINDOWS SCROLL DOWN FOR LINUX INSTALLATION)

+Download the latest release under releases tab, run the .reg file included.
+And run the game.

 Reason I made this repo is to make it easy for people who yk dont wanna waste their life spending hours to drive over 1k km in game so they can use a cheat menu, I highly disagree with the devs who put a limit on their cheat menu.
 As their reason was "so players can experience the game" which is total bs.